-First, the new loyalty program that debuted at Florida Whole Foods stores has expanded to cover Whole Foods in 12 states and all U.S. Whole Foods 365 stores.
-The loyalty program will roll out at Whole Foods across the U.S. starting this summer.
+First, the new loyalty program that debuted at Florida Whole Foods stores has expanded as of June 27 to cover all U.S. Whole Foods and Whole Foods 365 stores.

 The content on this page is accurate as of the posting date.
 Please see our rewards cards page for the most current version of these card offers, or use our CardMatch tool to find cards matched to your needs.

 Here’s how the new loyalty program works: At checkout, shoppers will be asked if they are Amazon Prime members, a Whole Foods spokeswoman explained.
 Prime members will scan the QR code on the Whole Foods app at the register to receive 10 percent off sale items, plus weekly deep discounts on select best-selling items.

 What this means: Pay with a rewards credit card that has bonus points or cash back for groceries or supermarkets and you can stack your rewards.

 How you can save more at Whole Foods

 By pairing your Amazon Prime membership with a rewards credit card you can take even more off the price of your cart of Whole Foods groceries every day.